Cyan4973/xxHash/doc/xxhash_spec.md

 XXH3 Algorithm Overview
 -------------------------------------

-XXH3 comes in two different versions: XXH3-64 and XXH3-128 (or XXH128), producing 64 and 128 bytes of output, respectively.
+XXH3 comes in two different versions: XXH3-64 and XXH3-128 (or XXH128), producing 64 and 128 bits of output, respectively.

 XXH3 uses different algorithms for small (0-16 bytes), medium (17-240 bytes), and large (241+ bytes) inputs.
 The algorithms for small and medium inputs are optimized for performance.
 The three algorithms are described in the following sections.